 Policy officers and specialists contribute to developing taxation policy, proposals and amendments, provide high-level advice to internal and external stakeholders, prepare ministerial briefs and other submissions, and assist with mentoring junior staff.

 Revenue and review specialists provide accurate technical advice for private rulings, interpret and apply legislation to provide advice to taxpayers, and participate in internal consultation related to legislation, tax policy, draft legislation, and litigation.

 Team leaders and managers work with senior executives of public and private sector organisations, set priorities for their teams, and manage performance, including mentoring and counselling.

 IT professionals manage all aspects of information technology.

-Commitment to staff development is excellent - "The SRO really emphasises the importance of their induction and staff development programs to ensure we are qualified to give accurate tax advice.
+Commitment to staff development is excellent - "The State Revenue Office really emphasises the importance of their induction and staff development programs to ensure we are qualified to give accurate tax advice.
 Since my first day, I have received many training opportunities such as corporate induction, legal and leadership programs.
 I'm privileged to work for an organisation that supports me.
 It's been a great place to launch my career and I've already achieved my first promotion."